Create a Website Account - Manage notification subscriptions, save form progress and more.

 For more information, please visit the Dutch Dialogues Charleston webpage: www.DutchDialoguesCharleston.org

 View the Preliminary Report presented publicly on July 19, 2019, the last day of the design workshop July 15-19, 2019.

 The Final Report will be presented on September 26, 2019.

 View highlights from the Dutch Dialogues Charleston Colloquium May 1-2, 2019.

 The Dutch DialoguesTM Charleston is a collaborative effort among many partners.
 Thank you to all partners, your support is appreciated!

 The City of Charleston has spent considerable time learning about the "Dutch Approach" to managing water.
-We have hosted Dutch experts in Charleston and likewise a group of City staff and elected officials including the Mayor, along with other stakeholders, visited the Netherlands for a first-hand look at their approach to "Living with Water".TM From these various interactions we collectively concluded that a next step effort was to bring the Dutch DialoguesTM to Charleston.
+We have hosted Dutch experts in Charleston and likewise a group of City staff and elected officials including the Mayor, along with other stakeholders, visited the Netherlands in fall 2018 for a first-hand look at their approach to "Living with Water".TM From these various interactions we collectively concluded that a next step effort was to bring the Dutch DialoguesTM to Charleston.

-Representatives of the Hoogheemraadschap De Stichtse Rijnlanden Water Board meet with City staff and elected officials in Houten, Netherlands in 2018.
+City staff and elected officials meet with representatives of the Hoogheemraadschap De Stichtse Rijnlanden Water Board in Houten, Netherlands in fall 2018.
 Their mission is "Safe Dikes, Dry Feet, Clean Water", and they are responsible for flood control, water quantity, water quality and treatment of urban wastewater in their region.